nicoloceneda/Supervised-Learning-Models/README.md

 │                                              ural network for sentiment analysis, with a many-to- │                                              one architecture and two hidden layers, using tensor- │                                              flow.
 │
+├── 10_recurrent_neural_network_lstm_tf.py <-- Implementation of a lstm multilayer recurrent neural │                                              network for text generation, with a many-to-one arch- │                                              itecture and two hidden layers, using tensorflow.
+│
 └── images                                 <-- Images produced by the programs.